AdamCraven/ngWhatever-example/README.md

 #ngWhatever - A better structure for Angular modules

-The module structure example is in module: /src/habit
+The module structure example is contained within: /src/habit

-Read more about the structure here: http://www.adamcraven.me/a-better-module-structure-for-angular/
+Read more about the structure: http://www.adamcraven.me/a-better-module-structure-for-angular/